 Camping (and overnight parking) elsewhere in the park is not allowed, except by backcountry permit.
 For a list of campgrounds outside the park, download the Lodging & Camping brochure from our publications page.

 Mazama Campground (214 sites) is located 7 miles south of Rim Village near Highway 62.
-In 2016, it will be open from June 3 through October 9.
-All sites in June are first-come, first-served.
-After June, 75% of the campsites are reservable in advance by calling 888-774-2728 or online.
-The remaining 25% are first-come, first-served.
-In July and August, the campground usually fills up, typically by late afternoon.
+In 2017, it will be open from June 2 through September 24, and possibly through October 1.
+All sites in June are available only on a first-come, first-served basis.
+For the rest of the summer, 75% of sites can be reserved in advance by calling 888-774-2728 or online.
+The other 25% remain first-come, first-served.
+In July and August, the campground usually fills up, often by mid-afternoon.

 The campground offers tent sites ($22 per night) and RV sites ($31).
 A few of the RV sites have electric hookups ($35).
 A water hookup is available at the dump station.
 There are many pull-through sites; some can accommodate RVs as long as 50 feet.
 Each site has a picnic table, fire ring, and food locker.
 Black bears are rarely seen, but campers are advised to store all food in their locker or vehicle.
 The campground has drinking water, flush toilets, showers, and laundry facilities.
 A general store sells groceries, firewood, and gasoline.